BlessingSanusi/LIRI/README.md

-# LIRI - language Interpretation and Recognition Interface.
+# LIRI - Language Interpretation and Recognition Interface.

 ## A command line node app that takes in parameters and gives back data